mikeybkats/cf-portfolio/README.md

   -Then use jQuery so when the tab is clicked, you hide all the sections, then reveal the associated section only.
 2. As a reader, I want the portfolio to use a nice color scheme, so that it stands out visually.

+##### class 04
+1. As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+2. As a developer, I want my CSS styles to follow SMACSS organization, so that I know where to look for creating and editing styles.

 ### technical requirements (as supplied by 301 class)
 ##### class 01
 - Be sure to use proper viewport settings.